alimertcakar/kripton-react/README.md

-Caesar's crypt, with UI in React
+Caesar's cipher, with UI in React